 There are lots of students about there that might require online tutoring for different reasons.
 Perhaps they are travelling.
 They might be home educated.
 Or perhaps school refusers.
 Or maybe finding a tutor in your subject area is hard so you might not live in the same county/country.

 All of these reasons mean that you might get a bit more flexibility as to when you can tutor.
 The holidays might be better for them.
 Or first thing in the morning or late at night after you’ve put your kids to bed.
 Or even the middle of the day.

 All you need is a computer with a decent internet connection, a webcam, a microphone/headset and a subject/area of expertise that someone is willing to pay for.
 I have had great success using the website Tutorhub.com.
 Sign up yourself and see if you get any interest.

 Another classic.
-As exam season comes round many of my colleagues start busying themselves with exam marking.
+As exam season comes round many of my colleagues start busying the,selves with exam marking.
 This is where exam boards recruit you to do marking of SATs/GCSE/A-level papers amongst others.

-Even though it can be quite a time consuming task, it does have the added advantage of flexibility.
+Even though it can be quite time consuming, it does have the added advantage of flexibility.
 Many teachers fit this in around their usual working day.
 If you are a secondary school teacher you will find that exam marking coincides with exam classes leaving so you might have some gained time (if you are lucky).

 TES (The Times Educational Supplement) has had a section on their website for years where you can find resources.
 More recently they have added the option to sell your resources.
 This means that you can upload your resources and people will pay you to use them.
 Teachers Pay Teachers is another site that offers a similar service.